Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Gateway Wealth Partners is a fee-based firm that offers investment advisory services to individuals, high net worth individuals, businesses and retirement plans.
 There is no set required minimum account size, though the firm typically requires one based on the investor's needs.
 The advisor may, however waive or reduce the minimum at its sole discretion.

 As a fee-based firm, it's advisors may earn a commission for the sale of certain securities.
-This has the potential to create a conflict of interest but the firm is bound by a fiduciary duty.
+This has the potential to create a conflict of interest, but the firm is bound by a fiduciary duty.
 This means that it must put the needs of its clients first.

-McGlone Suttner Wealth Management, Inc.
+McGlone Suttner Wealth Management

 McGlone Suttner Wealth Management is a fee-based financial advisory firm primarily serving individual clients, both above and below the high-net-worth threshold.
 The practice does not have a set account minimum.